ThatsAMorais/morais-farmers-market/design.md

 Making the case for the API before discussing the CLI is important, so I am starting there.
 The description of the problem implies that there are products, carts, discounts, and operations on those resources.
 One way that e-commerce sites manage such resources is to gate access to them via resource routes.
 The simpler alternative for this problem description is to hard-code the products and write specialized logic for applying coupons, etc, but it is not very maintainable or generic.
 At best, it is useful for one season and then will likely have to be modified then redeployed.
 Organizing the resources into a set of accessors via HTTP that enable management as well as client access is a more tenable solution.

-The following are some rough ideas of datums the API will serve

 ### Product

 These are products: